A look at Zimbabwe's first lady, who is accused of assault

 WHAT HAPPENED?

-Twenty-year-old model Gabriella Engels claims that the 52-year-old Grace Mugabe attacked her with an extension cord in a luxury hotel in a Johannesburg suburb on Sunday evening.
+Twenty-year-old model Gabriella Engels claims that the 52-year-old Grace Mugabe attacked her with an extension cord in a luxury hotel in a Johannesburg suburb a week ago, on August 13.

 Engels claims she was in a hotel room with mutual friends of Mugabe’s two sons, who live in Johannesburg, when the first lady burst into the room and assaulted her.
 Photos posted on social media show a bloody gash to Engels’ forehead that she claims was a result of the encounter.